Because there are not enough TLA (three-letter acronyms).

 » Rapid Charging

 A charging speed of 43 kW and above which will typically charge an EV in under an hour.
+Rapid charging generates heat which adds wear to the battery.

 » Regenerative Braking